 All sites are set up with 5 groups:

-When IMSS creates a new site for you, they will have assigned the requestor(s) to the Admin group for the site.
+When IMSS creates a new site for you, they will have assigned the requestor(s) to the Admins group.
 This group can edit all content on the site, change all site preferences, manage collections, and add or remove users and set their permissions.

-The viewers group is unlike the other groups in that it does not allow the user to see the admin interface and does not allow them to make any changes on the web site.
+The viewers group is unlike the other groups in that it does not allow the user to see the admin interface, and does not allow them to make any changes on the web site.
 The purpose of the "Viewers" group is to allow users to see pages you have designated as "Private, accessible only to users belonging to specific groups on your site" and have chosen "Viewers" as one of the allowed groups.
-This is useful if you want to have a section of your site that is private to your lab or office.
+This is useful if your site is public, but you want a section of it to be private to your lab or office.